frebreez3/Krieger-Dave-Portfolio/README.md

 	* Data Visualization via D3 (.js library, but pretty much a language of its own)
 	* Web Development via HTML/CSS
 * loop-it-in-xilinx
 	* Showcases micro-processor interaction with user input as well as external VGA TV interaction.
-It is a uses schematics, state-machine logic, and verilog.
+It is uses schematics, state-machine logic, and verilog.
 * http-ftp-in-c
  	* Showcases low C programming to create a client-server FTP system.
 Users can register, login, and GET and POST only their specific files.